The Origin of Life

 Self-organising systems dissipate energy

-An example of a self-organizing system that is well known for increasing the rate of entropy increase is the vortex that forms when draining fluids through small holes.
+An example of a self-organizing system that is well known for increasing the rate of entropy increase is the vortex that forms when draining liquid through a hole.

 This example is one of the illustrations of the "gradient reducing nature of self-organizing systems" used by Kay and Schneider.